Cosa considerare quando si sceglie un fornitore di prototipi hardware?

 2.2 Benefits of One-Stop Service

-• Better Quality Control: The supplier oversees the entire process, ensuring machining and surface treatment align (PER ESEMPIO., no scratches from handling between processes).
+• Better Quality Control: The supplier oversees the entire process, ensuring machining and surface treatment align (per esempio., no scratches from handling between processes).

 • Simplified Communication: One point of contact for both machining and surface treatment, reducing miscommunication about requirements.